cgreenhalgh/music-performance-manager/docs/specifications.md

   - `unmatcehd` - text (feedback)
   - `maxCardinality` - text

+Optional variable replacement expressions, e.g. "{{ip}}".
+To be developed more in future...

 ## Reports

 Send periodically by reporting agents to indicate the current state of (e.g.) a process or execution environment.